An Alphabet of History

 A Son Of the Gods and A Horseman In the Sky

 The scene of these two short stories by Ambrose Bierce (1842-1913?) is the American Civil War.
 This was a subject he knew all too well: Bierce joined the 9th Indiana Infantry Regiment when he was just nineteen years old, and fought in the 1861 Western Virginia campaign.
-Bierce later was a horrified participant at Shiloh in April 1862, an experience that would serve as the basis for many of his later short stories.
+Bierce was a horrified participant at Shiloh the following year, an experience that would serve as the basis for many of his later short stories.
 Both stories first appeared in the San Francisco Examiner newspaper (29 July 1888 and 14 April 1889, respectively).
+“A Horseman in the Sky” in particular has been widely anthologized and is one of Bierce’s best-known stories.

 Page 1 of "The Sea Fogs," set in Caslon 471.
 Note the mitred rules characteristic of Nash's work.